Regular Potential Games: Introduction

 A game is said to be a \emph{potential game} if there exists some underlying function (generally referred to as the \emph{potential function}) that all players implicitly seek to optimize.
 Potential games have many applications in economics and engineering \cite{marden2009cooperative,Mond96}, and are particularly useful in the study of multi-agent systems, e.g., \cite{scutari2006potential,xu2013decision,zhu2013distributed,ding2012collaborative, nie2006adaptive,chu2012cooperative,srivastava2005using,Lambert01, garcia2000fictitious,marden-connections,li2013designing}.

-There are several types of potential games---in order of decreasing generality, these include weighted potential games, exact potential games, and games with identical payoffs \cite{Mond96,Mond01}.\footnote{More general sets of potential games include ordinal potential games \cite{Mond96} and best response potential games \cite{Voor00}.
-In this paper we will focus on weighted potential games and subsets thereof.} Letting WPG, EPG, and GIP denote the set of each of these types of potential games respectively, and letting G denote the set of all games, we have the following relationship:\footnote{More precisely, any finite game of a fixed size (i.e., with a fixed number of players and actions) is uniquely represented as a vector in Euclidean space denoting the payoff received by each player for each pure strategy.
+There are several types of potential games---in order of decreasing generality, these include weighted potential games, exact potential games, and games with identical payoffs \cite{Mond96,Mond01}.
+Letting WPG, EPG, and GIP denote the set of each of these types of potential games respectively, and letting G denote the set of all games, we have the following relationship:\footnote{More precisely, any finite game of a fixed size (i.e., with a fixed number of players and actions) is uniquely represented as a vector in Euclidean space denoting the payoff received by each player for each pure strategy.
 The set $G$ of all possible games of a given size is equal to $\R^m$ for some appropriate $m\in\N$ (see, e.g., \cite{fudenberg1998theory} Section 12.1), and each class of potential games is a lower-dimensional subset of $\R^m$.
-See Section \ref{sec_almost_all} for more details.}
+See Section~\ref{sec_almost_all} for more details.}

 where each subset is a low-dimensional (measure-zero) subset within any of its supersets.
 Harsanyi's regularity result provides no information on the abundance (or dearth) of regular equilibria within these subclasses of games.
 Hence, when restricting attention to potential games, as is often done in the study of multi-agent systems, we are deprived of any generic results on the regularity, robustness, or finiteness of the equilibrium set.